UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Clusters/Thomas.md

 Thomas is the UK National Tier 2 High Performance Computing Hub in Materials and Molecular Modelling.

+!!! important "Thomas end of life"
+    The Thomas cluster is being retired.
+Notable dates are:

+    - **Monday 1 March 2021**: Job submission will be switched off this morning.
+Jobs already in the queue may still run.
+Access to the login nodes will remain for one month so you can retrieve data.
+    - **Friday 5 March 2021**: Queues will be drained.
+Any jobs left will never run.
+    - **Thursday 1 April 2021**: Access to the login nodes will be removed and all data will be deleted..

 ## Applying for an account

 Thomas accounts belong to you as an individual and are applied for